youzan/zent/packages/zent/src/popover/README_en-US.md

 #### withPopover high-level component

-the high-level component provides some important functions. it can be used to manually close pop in `Content`
+The high-level component provides some important functions. it can be used to manually close pop in `Content`

 | Property             | Description                    | Type               |
 | -------------- | --------------------- | ---------------- |